-While the range of information that can be disclosed is necessarily quite broad, the nature of mandatory information required and information requested have been agreed with other jurisdictions as relevant information to enable a comprehensive risk assessment to be undertaken.
+While the range of information that can be disclosed is necessarily broad, the nature of information that is mandatory to disclose or that can be requested, have been agreed between all jurisdictions as information relevant to a comprehensive risk assessment.
 This is to ensure any assessment of the risk a person poses to persons with disability is performed with the most current, relevant and comprehensive information available about that person.